mchmarny/custom-cloud-workstation-image/README.md

     --async
 ```

-This process can take as much as 20 min.
+You only have to run this once, but this process can take as much as 20 min.
 Use the `describe` command to check on its status:

 ```shell
 gcloud beta workstations clusters describe $WS_NAME-cluster \